 Next year I'm gonna kick that football to the moon, Lucy Van Pelt!

-accept that he will never kick that football?
+Is submitting stories to contests akin to Charlie Brown's clinical inability to accept that he will never kick that football? |

 In the meantime, although some actual paying work is slowing down my rewrites, I have three stories that are only a few scant hours of polishing away from being ready to send out.
 Since the reply system of the publishing business as it stands is so interminably slow, I'd like to get those stories in the mail before we hit the middle of the year.